neondatabase/website/content/docs/functions/regexp_replace.md

 It returns the input string with occurrence(s) of the pattern replaced by the replacement string.

-More recent versions of PostgreSQL (starting v16) also support additional parameters to further control the replacement operation:
+More recent versions of Postgres (starting with Postgres 16) also support additional parameters to further control the replacement operation:

 ```sql
 regexp_replace(source text, pattern text, replacement text [, start int, [, N int]] [, flags text]) -> text